tommyknocker/pdo-database-class/CONTRIBUTING.md

   - Proposed new API or functionality
   - Expected SQL output (if applicable)
 - **Explain the use case** - When would this feature be useful?
-- **Consider cross-database compatibility** - Should this work on MySQL, PostgreSQL, and SQLite?
+- **Consider cross-database compatibility** - Should this work on MySQL, MariaDB, PostgreSQL, and SQLite?
 - **Provide implementation ideas** (optional) - If you have thoughts on how this could be implemented
 - **Explain why this enhancement would be useful** to most PdoDb users
 - **Reference similar features** in other database libraries if applicable